Cute little girl enjoing time at fun fair, chain swing ride, amusement park in summer

 For patients with tooth misalignments, a dentist may recommend braces first before dental implants.
 That is because implants cannot shift into place like a regular tooth.
 The orthodontist will leave a space for the device after the teeth move into position.

-However, the patient’s oral health history may also determine the treatment option.
-If the young one has other dental problems such as overcrowding, a children’s dentist and an orthodontist will address those issues first.
+The patient’s oral health history may also determine the best treatment option to repair the missing teeth.
+If the patient has other dental problems such as overcrowding, a dentist and an orthodontist will address those issues first.

 Office hours